nus-cs2103/website-base/admin/ip-w02.md

 </div>
 <div id="body">

+1. Ensure you have met the following prerequisites:
+   * Install Git in your Computer.
+   * Have a GitHub account.
+   * Installed an IDE in your Computer.
+1. Fork [this repo: TBD], and clone it into your Computer.
+1. Set up the project in your IDE as explained in the README file.
+1. Implement the following levels/extensions in the given order.
+   * Commit code at important points.
+   * After reaching each level/extension,
+     * **`git tag`** the commit with an appropriate label e.g., `Level2`, `A-TextUiTesting`
+     * **`git push`** the code to your fork
 <include src="dukeFragment.md" boilerplate var-header="**Duke - Level 1: Greet, Echo, Exit**" var-fragment="text.md#level1" />
 <include src="dukeFragment.md" boilerplate var-header="**Duke - Level 2: Add, List**" var-fragment="text.md#level2" />
 <include src="dukeFragment.md" boilerplate var-header="**Duke - Level 3: Mark as Done**" var-fragment="text.md#level3" />